tc39/proposal-temporal/docs/plaindate.md

 For example, adding one month to August 31 would result in September 31, which doesn't exist.
 For these cases, the `overflow` option tells what to do:

-- In `constrain` mode (the default), out-of-range values are clamped to the nearest in-range value.
+- In `'constrain'` mode (the default), out-of-range values are clamped to the nearest in-range value.
-- In `reject` mode, an addition that would result in an out-of-range value fails, and a `RangeError` is thrown.
+- In `'reject'` mode, an addition that would result in an out-of-range value fails, and a `RangeError` is thrown.

 Additionally, if the result is earlier or later than the range of dates that `Temporal.PlainDate` can represent (approximately half a million years centered on the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)), then this method will throw a `RangeError` regardless of `overflow`.